cookie-status/cookie-status-dev/content/safari/_index.md

 ## CNAME cloaking

+**This applies to Safari 14 released with Big Sur and to all major iOS and iPadOS 14.2+ browser apps.**

-On iOS 14.2 browsers, if a subdomain has a CNAME alias to a cross-site origin, then any cookies set with `Set-Cookie` HTTP response headers will be restricted to a maximum 7 day expiration.
+If a subdomain has a CNAME alias to a cross-site origin, then any cookies set with `Set-Cookie` HTTP response headers will be restricted to a maximum 7 day expiration.

 {{% notice note %}}
 **Example:** A site on `https://domain.example` uses the subdomain `https://tracker.domain.example` to set cookies in order to avoid WebKit's restrictions on [script-writable first-party storage](#first-party-cookies).
 However, `https://tracker.domain.example/` has a CNAME alias to `https://domain.cloud.endpoint`, where the web server handling this logic resides.
-With all iOS 14.2 browsers (and soon with desktop Safari as well), any cookies set with HTTP responses from `https://tracker.domain.example` will now be restricted to an expiration of maximum 7 days.
+On desktop Safari (on Big Sur) and all major iOS and iPadOS browsers, any cookies set with HTTP responses from `https://tracker.domain.example` will now be restricted to an expiration of maximum 7 days.
 {{% /notice %}}

 ## Referrer